 Every person is slightly different when it involves the softness that they prefer.
 Generally the softer, clear, Max-Air Nose Cones are preferred, especially for deviated septum, mild sleep apnea, snoring, and night time dry mouth.

-The original, white comfort-soft Cones may be best for those nights when nasal allergy, sinus or cold congestion is severe and extra nasal airway support is necessary, or when nasal obstruction from a collapsed side-wall is present.
+The original, white comfort-soft Sinus Cones may be best for those nights when nasal allergy, sinus or cold congestion is severe and extra nasal airway support is necessary, or when nasal obstruction from a blocked nose or collapsed side-wall is present.